ceeoinnovations/NEFIRST-alum-2025/projects/README.md

 # Projects

 Here are some of the projects you can work on.
-(See folders for more information on each project.)
+(See links for more information on each project.)

 ## High Low - Nearest Neighbor